vSparkyy/Neural-Network-Visualiser/README.md

 To use the Neural Network Visualiser, follow these steps:

-1. Head over to the releases page below
+1. Head over to the releases page

 2. Download the source code of the latest release